Tuning Vector Indexes and Queries

 SET @query_vec =(SELECT review_embeddingFROM reviews LIMIT 1);SELECT @query_vec <*> review_embedding AS sINTO @s2FROM reviewsORDER BY sUSE INDEX (hnsw)DESC LIMIT 1;

-to obtain the amount of memory used by the vector index.
+to get the amount of memory currently used by vector indexes.

 Related Topics